Thérèse of Lisieux: Holy Face of Jesus devotion

+Therese composed a Consecration to the Holy Face, August 6, 1896 for herself and two other nuns in the Carmel: Geneviève of St Teresa (her biological sister Céline) and Sr Marie of the Trinity.
+The introduction to the consecration begins, "For a little of this pure Love is more beneficial to the church than all these other works put together...
+Thus it is of the greatest importance that our souls be exercised much in Love so that being consumed quickly we do not linger long here on earth but soon attain to the vision of Jesus, Face to Face."
+This consecration greatly affected these 3 nuns, who added "...and the Holy Face" to their religious names.
+Sister Marie Agnès changed her name to Sister Marie of the Trinity and of the Holy Face and Céline years later (on November 14, 1916) received permission (from Mother Agnes of Jesus (Pauline)) to change her name to "Sister Genevieve of the Holy Face and of Saint Teresa" and is now most commonly known as Sr Genevieve of the Holy Face.

-Therese wrote many prayers to express her devotion to the Holy Face.
-In August 1895, in her "Canticle to the Holy Face," she wrote: "Jesus, Your ineffable image is the star which guides my steps.
-Ah, You know, Your sweet Face is for me Heaven on earth.
+Therese wrote several prayers expressing her draw to Christ's Holy Face in his passion, reflecting her desire to be like Jesus and suffer for the sake of love.
+She wrote a Canticle to the Holy Face in August 1895 (2 years before her death) saying: "Jesus, Your ineffable image is the star that guides my steps.
+Ah!
+You know, Your sweet Face is for me Heaven on earth.
 My love discovers the charms of Your Face adorned with tears.
 I smile through my own tears when I contemplate Your sorrows."

-Therese emphasised God's mercy in both the birth and the passion narratives in the Gospel.
-She wrote, "He sees it disfigured, covered with blood! … unrecognizable! … And yet the divine Child does not tremble; this is what He chooses to show His love".
+Therese emphasized God's mercy in both the birth (Child Jesus) and the passion (Holy Face) narratives in the Gospel.
+She wrote, "He sees it [his face] disfigured, covered with blood! … unrecognizable! … And yet the divine Child does not tremble; this is what He chooses to show His love".

 She composed the Holy Face Prayer for Sinners: "Eternal Father, since Thou hast given me for my inheritance the adorable Face of Thy Divine Son, I offer that face to Thee and I beg Thee, in exchange for this coin of infinite value, to forget the ingratitude of souls dedicated to Thee and to pardon all poor sinners."
 Over the decades, her poems and prayers helped to spread the devotion to the Holy Face of Jesus.